missunique01/Demo_RestAPI_Testing/README.md

 echo "# Demo_RestAPI_Testing" >> README.md
-git init
-git add README.md
-git commit -m "first commit"
-git branch -M main
-git remote add origin https://github.com/missunique01/Demo_RestAPI_Testing.git git push -u origin maingit
+git init  -- To Create a local repository in our machine git remote add origin <<Provide the Git Repo Link>> git add <<filename>> git commit -m "first commit" git push -u origin master -- To push the file to our git repo -u is opitional this will ask our username & password